daniel-c-j/vndb-lite/README.md

 ## Community and support
 This is a very new project with a lot of potential to improve.
 If you'd like to help out, please give it a star 🌟 and share it with the others!
 You can also jump in and start contributing right away!
 Just fork the project and suggest any changes you'd like me to consider.
-That'll be very helpful for a junior self-taught developer like me.
+That'll be very helpful for a small developer like me.

 And hey, I'm always open for donation!